| Important Information for Foreign Nationals:Concurrent filings of I-140s and I-485s

 will improve the efficiency with which INS is able to provide benefits to

+the applicants.
 Individuals with an immigrant petition currently pending may now file

 an adjustment of status application if a visa number is immediately available.